AbdulShabazz/Euclid/README.md

 ## Description

-Euclid is a proof engine that operates symbolically and does not support library calls or built-in libraries.
+Euclid is a proof engine that operates symbolically and does not support library calls or have built-in libraries.
 However, it can be utilized in game development to derive any achievable game-state, given the current state without pre-training, which is typically required for A.I.
 If successful, the prover will provide a path of proof-steps that prove the theorem, if it is provable, which can be used in your game.

 Additionally, Euclid can be beneficial in debugging game logic.